Semester 1 and Semester 2

 Internship in Strategic urban and regional planning; 7,5 Credits

 The course is conducted as an individual internship at an external organization within the field of urban and regional planning with focus to perform a relevant analytical assignment within strategic urban and regional planning.
 The contact person at the external organization should design the assignment, in communication with the student, and support the student during the internship.
 The course supervisor must approve the assignment before the student commences the course.
+The students are responsible for locating the external organisation where the internship will be performed.
+The internship can be performed in Sweden or abroad.

 Research skills in Strategic urban and regional planning; 7,5 Credits

 The course deals with research methodology in a field relevant to strategic urban and regional planning related to a current research project, for example through analysis of statistical data, analyzes in geographical information systems (GIS), surveys, literature review or qualitative methods such as interviews or text analysis.
 In the at least one skill or method applicable to study strategic urban and regional planning issues are practiced.
-Through the collaboration within a current research project, the knowledge of the research methodology as well as the chosen subject is deepened.